Skip to main content

 • The first stages of pipeline-parallel training can fit on a single rack.

-• Collective bandwidth at 72-way is ~10× what it is when the same 72 GPUs span 9 air-cooled racks connected by InfiniBand.
+• Collective bandwidth at 72-way is roughly 10 to 20× what it is when the same 72 GPUs span multiple racks connected by InfiniBand (NVIDIA reports ~30× faster training and ~25× lower TCO/energy on representative trillion-parameter workloads; the exact ratio depends on the collective).

 The compute is the same; the coupling is fundamentally different.
 That coupling is what changes the achievable model size and the achievable training throughput.